-To provide a smooth transition for the international student, Erie Community College provides international student advisors located in the International Student Services office at the North Campus in Williamsville, New York.
+To provide a smooth transition for the international student, Erie Community College provides international student advisers located in the International Student Services office at the North Campus in Williamsville, New York.
 Prior to class registration, the advisor will guide the student through the ECC application requirements and U.S. F-1 visa process, including the issuance of the I-20 A-B Certificate of Eligibility.
 Federal regulations pertaining to international student admissions are summarized below:

 English Proficiency Exam: Prior to an international student’s acceptance at the college, the applicant must demonstrate English proficiency by taking the TOEFL (Test of English as a Foreign Language), and scoring a minimum of 48 internet-based (460 paper-based or 140 computer-based).
 An IELTS (International English Language Testing System) score of 5.5 is also acceptable.